 How to Get to Nashville

 There are plenty of things to do and see during your couples trip to Nashville.
 We enjoyed the food, music, sights, and even had time for a day trip.
 Check out our long weekend in Nashville itinerary.
-Here are some options for things to do in Nashville:
+Here are some options for your Nashville weekend getaway:

 Eat at Pharmacy Burger

 We arrived on a Saturday morning, dropped off our bags and walked straight to lunch at Pharmacy Burger.
 The burgers, fries, desserts, and hand made sodas are delicious here!
 I highly recommend this place when you are visiting Nashville (it is kid-friendly too if you bring little ones along).

 Tour the Downtown Area